Richard H. Fallon Jr.

 Richard Henry Fallon Jr. (January 4, 1952 – July 13, 2025) was an American legal scholar and the Joseph Story Professor of Law at Harvard Law School.
-Born in Maine and a two-time graduate of Yale, Fallon became a prolific scholar of constitutional law and federal courts, teaching and writing on those subjects at Harvard from 1982 until he died in 2025.
+Born in Maine and a two-time graduate of Yale, Fallon went on to earn a Rhodes Scholarship and clerk at the United States Supreme Court before he became a prolific scholar of constitutional law and federal courts, teaching and writing on those subjects at Harvard from 1982 until he died in 2025.

+Fallon's scholarly reputation as a fair-minded critic of originalism and his panoply of books, articles, and teaching materials on federal-courts doctrine led him to win various awards, including the Georgetown Center for the Constitution's Thomas M. Cooley Book Prize and the Association of American Law Schools' Daniel Meltzer Award.

 Early life

-Fallon was born in Augusta, Maine, on January 4, 1952 and attended Cony High School, where he became his class's valedictorian, before matriculating to Yale College and earning a Bachelor of Arts degree in history in 1975.
-He thereafter accepted a Rhodes Scholarship to the University of Oxford, where he completed an interdisciplinary undergraduate degree in philosophy, politics and economics in 1977.
+Fallon was born in Augusta, Maine, on January 4, 1952, the oldest of Richard H. and Jean Murray Fallon's five children.
+He attended Cony High School, where he became his class's valedictorian, before matriculating to Yale College and earning a Bachelor of Arts degree in history in 1975.
+He thereafter accepted a Rhodes Scholarship to the University of Oxford, where he completed an interdisciplinary degree in philosophy, politics and economics in 1977.
 He returned to the United States and earned a Juris Doctor degree from Yale Law School in 1980 before serving as a law clerk for Judge J. Skelly Wright of the United States Court of Appeals for the District of Columbia Circuit and Justice Lewis F. Powell Jr. of the Supreme Court of the United States.